 The Financial Impact on Coffee Producers

-Those processing natural and honey coffees are the worst hit, along with smallholder farmers with less manpower, resources, and financial breathing space.
+Those processing natural and honey coffees are the worst hit, along with smallholder farmers with less staff, resources, and financial breathing space.

 Rafael and Rodrigo told me that rains like this can see cupping scores decrease by a few points or more.
 The market price for coffee is approx. $1.30-1.35/lb right now; specialty is $2.50-3.00/lb.
+Specialty coffee cups at 80 points or higher, but many roasters will only purchase single origins that are 84+.
 The difference between a 79 and an 82, or an 82 and an 85, is costly.

 And smallholder farmers in particular may be left with no choice but to watch their coffee depreciate in quality.
 “We have to call our mills to have them separate and cover coffee,” Rafael told me.
 “And to move nearly ready cherries inside the greenhouse… Smaller farmers just have to pick up all their cherries the very next thing.”